-Mr Koh Poh Tiong, Mr Ong Sim Ho and Mr Tan Swee Yiow, being eligible and having given their consents, will be seeking reelection at the forthcoming AGM.
+Mr Lee Chien Shih and Ms Fam Lee San, being eligible and having given their consents, will be seeking re-election at the forthcoming AGM.

-Mr Chu Leong Tho was appointed as Alternate Director to Ms Fam Lee San.
-The Nominating Committee notes the Code's practice guidance which provides that Alternate Directors should be appointed in exceptional cases.
-The Nominating Committee and the Board will review the period and circumstances for the appointment of Alternate Directors where necessary.
+Mr Chu Leong Tho was appointed as an Alternate Director to Ms Fam Lee San.
+The Nominating Committee notes the Code's practice guidance which provides that alternate directors should be appointed in exceptional cases.
+The Nominating Committee and the Board will review the period and circumstances for the appointment of alternate directors where necessary.
 Having considered the expertise and experience of Mr Chu Leong Tho, the Nominating Committee and the Board are of the view that Mr Chu Leong Tho is appropriately appointed.
-An Alternate Director bears all duties and responsibilities borne by and is subject to the same rules and procedures as the Non-Alternate Directors of the Company.
+An alternate director bears all duties and responsibilities borne by and is subject to the same rules and procedures as the Principal Directors of the Company.

-Pursuant to Rule 720(6) of the Listing Manual of the SGX-ST, the information set out in Appendix 7.4.1 relating to the above Directors standing for re-election at the forthcoming AGM is disclosed on pages 41 to 49 of this Annual Report.
+Pursuant to Rule 720(6) of the Listing Manual of the SGX-ST, the information set out in Appendix 7.4.1 relating to the above Directors standing for re-election at the forthcoming AGM is disclosed on pages 40 to 45 of this Annual Report.

-Directors' Attendance at Board and Committee Meetings from 1 April 2023 to 31 March 2024
+Directors' Attendance at Board and Committee Meetings from 1 April 2024 to 31 March 2025

 Board Audit and Risk Management Committee Remuneration Committee Nominating Committee Project Development Committee

-Number of Meetings Held 4 2 1 1 4
+Number of Meetings Held 5 2 1 1 4

-Mr Koh Poh Tiong 4 2 1 1 4
+Mr Koh Poh Tiong 5 2 1 1 4

-Mr Lee Chien Shih 4 2# 1 1 3
+Mr Lee Chien Shih 5 2# 1 1 4

-Ms Fam Lee San 3+ 2] # 1# 4#
+Ms Fam Lee San 5 2 1# 1# 4#

-Mr Ong Sim Ho 4 2 1 1 4
+Mr Ong Sim Ho 5 2 1 1 4

-Mr Tan Swee Yiow^ 1 - - - 1
+Mr Tan Swee Yiow 5 2 1 1 4